Attempted assassination of Donald Trump in Pennsylvania: Criticism of security arrangements

 The Secret Service security detail responsible for protecting Trump during the rally faced criticism and intense scrutiny for not securing access to the roof of the building from which Crooks committed the shooting.
-Three police snipers were in the building, but none was on the roof or able to cover it.
+Three police snipers were in the building, but none were on the roof or able to cover it.
 Local law-enforcement sources interviewed by BeaverCountian.com said this was due to "extremely poor planning" and manpower shortages.
 Democratic and Republican lawmakers expressed concern about what they perceived as errors or oversights that exposed Trump to gunfire.
 The Secret Service said it added protective resources to accommodate campaign travel schedules, disputing claims that it did not provide requested extra protection for Trump.
 Secret Service Director Kimberly Cheatle called the lapse "unacceptable".
 In a reversal, the Secret Service later acknowledged denying Trump campaign requests for additional security for the past two years.
 The requests included additional snipers and special teams for outdoor events.
 A failure in inter-agency communications has also been pointed out.

 Several prominent politicians and officials, including Tim Burchett of Tennessee and Cory Mills of Florida, argued that DEI hiring of more women by the Biden administration had compromised Secret Service training.
 Cheatle and female agents in Trump's security detail faced scrutiny, especially after the release of video showing one of the agents struggling to holster her weapon and crouching behind Trump.
 Trump spoke in defense of a female agent who shielded him as he was escorted off stage, commending her bravery.

-Biden ordered an independent review on the federal security the Secret Service provided in order to ascertain how Crooks nearly assassinated Trump with a clear sightline.
-The findings of this review will be made public.
-Biden also instructed the Secret Service to reassess all security protocols for the Republican National Convention in Milwaukee, where Trump was expected to be officially nominated as the Republican candidate for the presidential election on November 5.
+Biden instructed the Secret Service to reassess all security protocols for the Republican National Convention in Milwaukee, where Trump was expected to be officially nominated as the Republican candidate for the presidential election on November 5.
+Biden also ordered an independent review on the federal security the Secret Service provided in order to ascertain how Crooks nearly assassinated Trump with a clear sightline.
+The independent review was published in October 2024.

 The independent presidential candidate Robert F. Kennedy Jr. was approved to receive Secret Service protection two days after the assassination attempt against Trump.
 Kennedy had previously sought protection from the Secret Service but was denied by Department of Homeland Security Secretary Alejandro Mayorkas.
 Kennedy had instead been relying on a private security firm.